The stationary SQUID: basic model

 and

-Here $\psi$ is the order parameter, with normalization imposed by Eq.~(\ref{tdgl}), $\partial_t$ and $\partial_x$ denote partial differentiation with respect to the time $t$ and to the arc length $x$ along the wire, $\D$ is the operator $\D=\partial_x-iA$ and $u$ is the ratio between the relaxation times of $\psi$ and $j$.\cite{Kopnin} Along the branches of the loop, $j$ has to be set as the current density that enters the corresponding branch.
-Following Ref.~\onlinecite{koby}, we denote by $4L$ the perimeter of the loop, and therefore the flux that it encloses is $4LA$.
-Invoking the units in Eq.~(\ref{units}) we obtain $|A|=\pi |\Phi|/2L\Phi_0$, where $\Phi_0=\pi\hbar c/e$ is the quantum of flux.
-Accordingly, along one of the branches of the loop we set $A\rightarrow \pi \Phi/2L\Phi_0$, along the other branch we set $A\rightarrow -\pi \Phi/2L\Phi_0$ (for our purpose it makes no difference which branch is assigned the positive sign), and set $A\rightarrow 0$ along the connectors.
+Here $\psi$ is the order parameter, with normalization imposed by Eq.~(\ref{Eulit}), $\partial_t$ and $\partial_x$ denote partial differentiation with respect to the time $t$ and to the arc length $x$ along the wire, \be h=(1+u\tau_{\rm in}^2|\psi |^2)^{-1/2} \;, \ee where $u$ is the ratio between the relaxation times of $\psi$ and of the current density $j$, $\tau_{\rm in}$ is the inelastic collision time, $\D$ is the operator $\D=\partial_x-i A$, and $w(x)$ is the cross section of the superconducting wire at position $x$.
+The cross section of the left connector will be denoted by $w_{\rm S}$, the cross section of the right connector will be denoted by $w_{\rm N}$, and along the branches of the loop we will take $w(x)$ as a function that changes linearly from $w_{\rm S}$ to $w_{\rm N}$. $\varphi$ is the potential felt by quasiparticles, that can be measured by means of a normal probe.
+Along the branches of the loop, $j$ has to be set as the local current density in the corresponding branch.
+Equation (\ref{Eulit}) was worked out in \cite{SCB}, the term for nonuniform cross section was taken from \cite{Giles}, and Eq.~(\ref{Ohm}) is Ohm's law.
+The values of $\tau_{\rm in}$ have been tabulated \cite{Kap,scatt} for many materials.
+Following \cite{koby}, we denote by $4L$ the perimeter of the loop, and therefore the flux that it encloses is $4LA$.
+Accordingly, we set $A=0$ along the connectors and along the branches of the loop $A=\pm\pi |\Phi|/2L\Phi_0$, where $\Phi_0=\pi\hbar c/e$ is the quantum of flux.

 The boundary conditions require continuity of the order parameter and assume equilibrium at the electrodes.
 The potential at the superconducting electrode is taken as zero, and the order parameter as $\psi_{\rm S}=\ep^{1/2}$.
 At the normal electrode, the order parameter is required to vanish.
 At the contacts between the ring and the connectors, we require continuity of the potential and of the order parameter.
-We also impose the constraint that the sum of total currents along the branches of the loop has to equal the current along the connectors.
+Charge conservation requires that the sum of total currents along the branches of the loop has to equal the current along the connectors, but assuming that decay or formation of Cooper pairs requires a finite volume, and following \cite{DG,rev}, we impose the stronger constraint $\sum_{n=1}^3\pm\D\psi_n=0$, where $n$ stands for each wire that meets at the contact, we have taken the case that the three wires have the same cross section at the contact, and the sign depends on whether the current is entering or leaving the contact.

+Since the order parameter has to be very small near the normal electrode, normal currents and voltage drop will always be present, and stationarity cannot be assumed a priori.